10 Ways to Increasing Your Small Business Profit Margins (With Examples & Tips)

 6. Invest in Marketing That Drives ROI

 Effective online marketing doesn’t have to break the bank.
-Focus on strategies that deliver the highest return on investment (ROI) to boost your businss growth and profitably.
+Focus on strategies that deliver the highest return on investment (ROI) to boost your business growth and profitably.

 Focus on high-impact strategies like pay-per-click (PPC) advertising, email campaigns, and search engine optimization (SEO).
 Track performance metrics to identify which channels generate the most leads or sales.